 Sensitively marrying contemporary design with the hotel's literary and musical roots, interiors are characterful and elegant in equal measure.
 There's a piano suspended from the ceiling in the entrance hall, a lofty library to its left, and most bedrooms feature a series of coffee-table books artfully arranged across the wall.
 Venture outside and you'll find yourself in one of Amsterdam's prettiest neighbourhoods, peppered with a good dose of vintage boutiques, markets and sleepy cafés all ripe for exploration.

-There are 225 rooms that come in a ragbag of different shapes in sizes, spread across 25 houses.
-Each comes with a bicycle repair kit, a gilded antique mirror and drinks trolley, vintage telephone and a tea and coffee set with Dutch stroopwafels.
+There are 225 rooms that come in a ragbag of different shapes and sizes, spread across 25 houses, all linked by a warren of stairways and passages.
+Each room comes with a bicycle repair kit, gilded antique mirror and drinks trolley, vintage telephone and tea and coffee set complete with sweet caramel stroopwafels, with many of them overlooking the waterways.
 The bedroom interiors are aligned with the colours of Dutch masters - deep greens, rich blues and sumptuous plums - while the bathrooms are gleaming white.

 What's for breakfast?

 A buffet-style breakfast is served daily in Jansz. and the spread includes fresh fruit, cereals, pastries and an extensive à la carte offering (try the eggs benedict or French toast).
 If you're in a rush, you can grab a coffee and croissant from the lobby café.

 The restaurant's design is muted, allowing the canal and surrounding streets to flood in.
 Chef Arnout Van Der Kolk produces simple yet compelling seasonal dishes that include smoked ribeye carpaccio, pea ravioli and miso-glazed cod.

 The Pulitzer Suite, left, and a hotel hall

 Is there a bar?